LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

 ```
 We will add parameters to the `Input` struct and logic for parsing to `Input::parse()` as necessary throughout that tutorial.

-!!! note For the input file, `CLI11`'s `check(axom::CLI::ExistingFile)` ensures that the provided file exists, and its `required()` function for options ensures that the user provides a value.
+> :memo:  For the input file, `CLI11`'s `check(axom::CLI::ExistingFile)` ensures that the provided file exists, and its `required()` function for options ensures that the user provides a value.

 We next add the `CLI::App` to our application's main function:
 ```cpp